 You can increase your referral traffic by reaching out to bloggers or reporters to see if they would be interested in featuring your business in a story.
 If the source is popular or reputable, there’s a good chance someone will click the link to your site.
 You can also create your own backlinks by commenting on articles or forums and including a link to your site when it makes sense.

-However, be careful building links for your referral traffic efforts; if Google’s search bots determine that you’re spamming people or building low-quality links, you could get yourself penalized, which could completely compromise your organic traffic efforts.
-Instead, focus on building links on the highest quality sources you can find, and use your links as a way to provide value to readers, not just as a gimmicky route to your site.
+However, be careful building links for your referral traffic efforts.
+If a search engine’s bots determine that you’re spamming people or building low-quality links, the search engine may penalize you and undermine your organic search efforts.
+Instead, focus on building links from the highest quality sources you can find, and use your links as a way to provide value to readers, not just as a gimmicky route to your site.

-As you might imagine, social traffic consists of people who found and visited your site through links on social media platforms like Facebook or Twitter.
-Like organic traffic, social traffic is highly scalable—the more followers you gain, the easier it will be to cultivate even more followers, and eventually you’ll have a torrent of new social visitors on a daily basis.
+Like organic traffic, social traffic is highly scalable.
+Social media performance directly benefits social traffic volume, so you’ll likely see a huge influx of site visitors if one of your posts goes viral on social media.
 The key is to post updates consistently and to engage your followers as often as possible.
 Your goal should be to build and engage a community, not just to have a token social presence.